 In some cases, deals are driven by the need to financially seek economies of scale or to strategically capture a larger share of the market.
 But in all cases, beyond the financials and strategies, success requires managing the inter-related disciplines of Brand, Buy-In & Marketing to drive business performance.

-Without proper planning, healthcare organizations in the midst of a merger or acquisition will always encounter:
+Without proper planning, hospitals, healthcare systems and physician groups in the midst of transitioning through a merger or acquisition will always encounter:

 • a brand that struggles to support the newly-formed organization’s purpose, values and goals

 • a fractured internal audience that must be reiled on to deliver unified messages and experiences

 • external marketing promises that might not sync with internal delivery